 It was like watching the movie Inception where you’re never quite sure what’s real.
 It was fantastic.
 And a brilliant demonstration of strategy.

 These 2 leaders understood the ‘external environment’.
 They showed great empathy in understanding who the other players were, and how they might play the game.
 They understood their own strengths and weaknesses.
-And then they played the game in a way that helped them move forward towards their goal of being the ultimate survivor.
+And then they played the game in a way which moved them towards their goal of being the ultimate survivor.

 The person who got voted out was completely oblivious.
 They didn’t see it coming.